dereknovak/LS170-LS/questions.md

 ## 27. **What is a router and what is it used for?**
 - Used in the larger internet
 ## 28. **What is the difference between a switch, hub, ## modem, and router?**
-## 29. **How does the Internet works?**
+## 29. **How does the Internet work?**
-- Data on servers that can be accessed by clients
+- The internet is a network of networks, connecting millions of hosts from across the globe.
+Hosts are represented by either a client (making a request) or a server (responding to a request).
+With each request, data is packed into a series of PDUs and encapsulated within the data payload of the PDU beneath it and is sent through an array of switches, routers, and other devices until arriving at the server to which the client is requesting data.
+After decapsulation of the data and processing of the request, the server then sends back a response to the client in a similar but reversed route as the client.
-- Servers processes request and sends back a response to the client
+- Broadly speaking, each interaction with a resource prompts this request and response cycle, resulting in tens of billions of cycles occuring across the world per second.

 ## 30. **What is a MAC address and what is its role in ## network communication?**
 - Part of the Ethernet frames